 Seal of Biliteracy

-Watchung Hills High School will participate in the NJ State Seal of Biliteracy Program beginning in the 2017-2018 school year.
+Watchung Hills High School participates in the NJ State Seal of Biliteracy Program.
 By achieving the Seal of Biliteracy, students demonstrate that they are able to speak, read, listen and write in two or more languages at an intermediate-mid level of proficiency.

 The Seal of Biliteracy seeks to:

 - Certify attainment of biliteracy

 - Provide employers with a method of identifying people with language and biliteracy skills

 - Provide universities with a method to recognize and award academic credit to applicants seeking admission